catlewin/CS441-Program-2-Parser-Scanner/README.md

 # AI Prompts & Generated code:

-Note: Due to free access limitations on models, both Claude.ai & ChatGPT were used in this program.
+**Note: Due to free access limitations on models, ChatGPT, DeepSeek, & Claude were used in this program.**
-DeepSeek was also used, but none of the prompted code was used in the program.

 **CatL:** Create a racket tokenizer for the following grammar.
 May use parser-tools/lex.